terakael/flowrs/README.md

 ![flowrs config add demo](./vhs/add_config.gif)

-This creates an entry in a `~/.flowrs` configuration file.
+This creates an entry in your configuration file.
 If you have multiple Airflow servers configured, you can easily switch between them in `flowrs` configuration screen.

 Only basic authentication and bearer token authentication are supported.
 When selecting the bearer token option, you can either provide a static token or a command that generates a token.